 What is withdrawable balance?

-1. Collateral margin received from pledging stocks to trade F&O will not be considered as part of the withdrawal balance.
+- Collateral margin received from pledging stocks or liquid mutual funds to trade F&O will not be considered as part of the withdrawable balance.

 - Funds added during the day are available for trading immediately.
 However, since we need to perform a balance reconciliation at the end of the day, you can withdraw these funds only after one day.